 Purpose.
-The Federally Funded Research and Development Center (FFRDC) R&D Survey conducted by the National Science Foundation's National Center for Science and Engineering Statistics (NCSES) is the primary source of information on separately accounted for R&D expenditures at FFRDCs in the United States.
+The Federally Funded Research and Development Center (FFRDC) Research and Development Survey is conducted by the National Center for Science and Engineering Statistics (NCSES) within the National Science Foundation (NSF).
+It is the primary source of information on separately accounted for R&D expenditures at FFRDCs in the United States.

 Data collection authority.
-The information is solicited under the authority of the National Science Foundation Act of 1950, as amended.
-The Office of Management and Budget control number is 3145-0100 and expires on 30 September 2016.
+The information is solicited under the authority of the National Science Foundation Act of 1950, as amended, and the American COMPETES Reauthorization Act of 2010.
+The Office of Management and Budget control number for the FY 2018 FFRDC R&D Survey is 3145-0100, with an expiration date of 30 September 2019.

 Survey contractor.
-ICF International.
+ICF.

 Survey sponsor.
-National Science Foundation (NSF).
+NCSES.